kvasdopil/ui-gen/README.md

     - Overlay layer positioned absolutely over iframe without modifying generated content
     - Uses `offsetLeft`/`offsetTop` to calculate positions relative to iframe document (not affected by CSS transforms)
     - State is not persisted (resets on page reload)
+    - **Tooltip on Hover**: Hovering over highlighted touchables shows their touchable ID (aria-roledescription) in a native browser tooltip
     - Highlights are non-interactive (cannot be clicked)
   - **Arrow Connections**: Create visual connections between screens by clicking on clickable overlays
     - Click any highlighted overlay to start an arrow from its center